-The DELAMAN Award recognizes and honours junior scholars who have done outstanding documentary work in creating a rich multimedia documentary collection of a particular language that is endangered or no longer spoken.
-The language documentation collection must be archived and made accessible in a DELAMAN archive (with no or only minimal access restrictions).
+The DELAMAN Award recognizes and honours early-career documenters who have done outstanding documentary work in creating a rich multimedia documentary collection of a particular language that is endangered or no longer spoken.

 Nominations should include the following:

-- Name and email address of the collector
+- Name and email address of the nominee (i.e., the collector);

-- Name and email address of the nominator (if different — self-nomination is permitted)
+- Name and email address of the nominator (if different from the nominee);

-- Link to the collection (URL or persistent identifier)
+- Link to the collection (URL, DOI or other persistent identifier);

-- Brief description of the contents / coverage of the collection, including types of documentation; genre; size of collection (hours/minutes of audio video); amount (hours/minutes) and level of transcription, translation & annotations (< 500 words)
+- A brief description (< 500 words) of the contents / coverage of the collection, including types of documentation; genres; size of collection (hours/minutes of audio video); amount (hours/minutes) and level of transcription, translation & annotation;

-- Explanation of the significance of the collection, identifying what makes the collection an outstanding example of an archival endangered language collection (< 500 words)
+- An explanation (< 500 words) of the significance of the collection, identifying what makes the collection an outstanding example of an archival endangered language collection;

 Previous award winners: